-1. Each Contracting Party shall establish or designate a regulatory body entrusted with the implementation of the legislative and regulatory framework

-- referred to in Article 7, and provided with adequate authority, competence and financial and human resources to fulfil its assigned responsibilities. - 2.
+- 1. Each Contracting Party shall establish or designate a regulatory body entrusted with the implementation of the legislative and regulatory framework referred to in Article 7, and provided with adequate authority, competence and financial and human resources to fulfil its assigned responsibilities. - 2.
 Each Contracting Party shall take the appropriate steps to ensure an effective separation between the functions of the regulatory body and those of any other body or organization concerned with the promotion or utilization of nuclear energy.

-Based on the provision of the Act of 84 and on the provision of the Act of 81 and the provisions of the Act on Organization on Field of Activities of Ministries and Other Governmental Bodies, the Ministry of Economy is the designated regulatory authority entrusted with the implementation of nuclear safety legislative and regulatory framework and provided with authority to fulfil its assigned responsibility.
-The Department of Energy inside the Ministry of Economy is provided with financial/human resources adequate for the extent and scope of nuclear safety problems in Croatia.

-Since the Ministry of Economy is also responsible for energy, separation between the functions of the regulatory body and those bodies concerned with the promotion of nuclear energy has not been fully achieved yet.
-Complete and effective separation is expected before the national nuclear energy program will be under implementation, through reorganization of governmental administration.
+Based on the provision of the Act of 2003 and the provisions of the Act on Organization on Field of Activities of Ministries and Other Governmental Bodies, the State Office for Nuclear Safety is the designated regulatory authority entrusted with the implementation of nuclear safety legislative and regulatory framework and provided with authority to fulfil its assigned responsibility.
+Until such time as the State Office for Nuclear Safety begins its work (determined by the Act of 2003 for January 2005), activities relating to nuclear safety shall be carried out by the Ministry of the Economy, Labour and Entrepreneurship, which is also responsible for energy.
+With the establishment of the State Office for Nuclear Safety, complete and effective separation between the functions of the regulatory body and this body concerned with the promotion of nuclear energy will be fully achieved.

-Other relevant governmental bodies are the Ministry of Health - Sanitary Inspectorate (for general radiation protection matters) and the Ministry of Internal Affairs - Civil Protection (for emergency preparedness).
+Other relevant governmental bodies are the State Office for Radiation Protection (for general radiation protection matters), the Ministry of Health and Social Welfare - Sanitary Inspectorate (for inspection related to radiation protection matters) and the Ministry of Internal Affairs - Civil Protection (for emergency preparedness).